 Some links in this post may be affiliate links

-Senecio citriformis also called String of Tears Plant or String of Teardrops Plant is among the popular Senecio varieties and bears erect stems on which grow oval, succulent, green to dark-green, teardrop-shaped or lemon-shaped leaves.
+Senecio citriformis also called String of Lemons Plant, String of Tears Plant or String of Teardrops Plant is among popular Senecio varieties and bears erect stems on which grow oval, succulent, green to dark-green, teardrop-shaped or lemon-shaped leaves.

 The leaves have translucent longitudinal stripes (windows).
 Each leaf bears the translucent windows that run the length of the leaf and allows light to reach into interior of the leaf where photosynthesis takes place.